Freelunch-AI/docs/README.md

 ## About

 Freelunch is an early-stage startup making declarative MLOps tools.
-Our goal is to make make ML work as expected in production.
+Our goal is to make the life of the ML Engineer 10x easier.

 ## Products